imgRenko/Simple-TouHou-STG-Framework-for-Unity/README.md

 When you use the visual script of this framework, you can open this application faster from the live2d node.

 ## TODO Next
-Make mbg file be able to play in this framework.
+Make MBG file be able to play in this framework.
-Attention : MBG is the extention of application called Crazy Storm.
+Attention : MGB is the extention of application called Crazy Storm.

 # Image